 You will be afforded multiple and continuous opportunities for assessment during the course of the year in line with the principles of outcome based education.
 Your competence will be ascertained in the form of 4 formative assessment tasks and a final examination, the summative assessment.
-The dates below were scheduled in consultation with all the final-year LLB lecturers and have been approached with a degree of consideration to ensure your academic success.
 The manner in which the assessments will be conducted will be as transparent, clear and explicit as possible.
 Moreover, you will be provided with meaningful feedback on all tasks.